Tests of Europe's new U-Space concept underway in Port of Hamburg

 Germany's first test field for drone airspace called "U-Space Reallabor" is being built above the Port of Hamburg, a press release said Thursday (July 15, 2021).
 The pilot project underway until November 2021 will investigate how drones can be safely integrated into the airspace.
 Backed by the Ministry of Economics in Hamburg, Deutsche Flugsicherung and its subsidiary Droniq GmbH are now setting up a U-Space Sandbox in the port.
 The German Federal Ministry of Transport and Digital Infrastructure (BMVI) is putting EUR 492,000 towards the project.

 The U-Space concept, masterminded by the European Union Aviation Safety Agency (EASA), ensures drones will have their own traffic system in future.
-Essentially, this network of services and procedures will make drone traffic easier, safer in co-ordination with manned air traffic.
+Essentially, this network of services and procedures will make drone traffic easier and safer in co-ordination with manned air traffic.
 This should relieve areas with a high volume of drones.
 EU member countries must establish U-Space by early 2023.

 Tests of drones